aspiers/git-explode/README.rst

 might not be too uncommon for ``git-explode`` to separate logically-related changes into different branches, it should be pretty rare that it groups logically *unrelated* changes on the same branch.
-Combining this with the fact that ``git`` makes it easier to merge branches together than to split them apart suggests that ``git-explode`` still has plenty of potential for saving effort.
+Combining this with the fact that ``git`` makes it easier to join commits on separate branches back together into one branch than to split them apart suggests that ``git-explode`` still has plenty of potential for saving effort.

 Thirdly, it is often unhelpful to allow `the quest for the perfect become the enemy of the good